flashquartermaster/Give-For-Free/README.md

 ### Who do I talk to? ###

-* flashquartermaster is can be contacted from the website www.giveforfreeonline.org or at info@giveforfreeonline.org
+* Flashquartermaster is can be contacted from there at GitHub, at the website www.giveforfreeonline.org or at info@giveforfreeonline.org

 ### What's the road map ###